Template Numerical Library version\ main:481315e2

 1template< typename Device >

-We will not explain the parallel reduction in TNL at this moment (see the section about [flexible parallel reduction](ug_ReductionAndScan)), we hope that the idea is more or less clear from the code snippet.
-If Device equals to TNL::Devices::Host, the scalar product is evaluated sequentially or in parallel by several OpenMP threads on CPU, if Device equals TNL::Devices::Cuda, the parallel reduction fine tuned with the lambda functions is performed.
+We will not explain the parallel reduction in TNL at this moment (see the section about [flexible parallel reduction](ug_ReductionAndScan)), we hope that the idea is intuitively understandable from the code snippet.
+If Device is TNL::Devices::Host, the scalar product is evaluated sequentially or in parallel by several OpenMP threads on CPU, if Device is TNL::Devices::Cuda, the parallel reduction fine tuned with the lambda functions is performed.
 Fortunately, there is no performance drop.
 On the contrary, since it is easy to generate CUDA kernels for particular situations, we may get more efficient code.
-Consider computing a scalar product of sum of vectors like this
+Consider computing a scalar product of sum of vectors like this:

 \[ s = (u_1 + u_2, v_1 + v_2). \]